 It’s not easy.
 And it takes time.
 It requires self-awareness, self-discipline, and an incredible amount of sacrifice.
 My journey hasn’t been smooth.
 But looking back, I could say, it’s still one of the most rewarding decisions I’ve made.

 First step: Know what you really love or need and remind yourself occasionally (or every day) what they are.
 For others, that could be gardening, cooking, singing, business, or creating something.
 For me, it’s my passion: music, writing, and art.
 Also, spending more time with my loved ones.

 Second step: Focus.
 And stick with it.
-Often, you’ll be tempted to buy new stuff, or invest in something that converts money.
+Often you’ll be tempted to buy new stuff, or invest in something that converts money.
 Not bad.
 But if those things are not aligned with what you really love or need, then purge them.
 They serve no purpose.
-They are clutters, distractions.
+They are clutter, distractions.

 Third step: Share the idea with the people around you — the people you share most of your time.
 Explain why you refuse to buy that stuff, or why you settle with only few clothes, or why you’re not excited about the latest gadget.
 But don’t expect they’ll follow you.
 They may even think of you as weird.
 That’s okay.

 Again, giving up “wanting more” is not easy.
 At some point, you’ll be tempted to go back.

 There’s nothing wrong to go back, though, as this approach is not for all.
 But if you’re like me — an ordinary human who wants to live a meaningful life — I’ll start pondering and ask questions like:

 Are all my stuff serving real purpose?
 Do I have plenty of time to do what I love?
 Are my gadgets becoming helpful or distractions?
 Am I happy with all these fancy things?
 Does having more help me become a better person?
 Are these properties making me stressed?